US State Privacy Laws

 5. Children’s Privacy Is a Rapidly Expanding Area

 Nearly every new state privacy law includes enhanced protections for minors.
-Standalone children’s online safety and social media laws are proliferating, with at least nine states enacting restrictions.
+Standalone children’s online safety and social media laws are proliferating, with at least 19 states enacting restrictions.
 Age-appropriate design codes, dark pattern prohibitions for minors, and restrictions on targeted advertising to children are becoming standard features of new legislation.[27]

 6. No Federal Comprehensive Privacy Law

 The American Privacy Rights Act (APRA) was introduced in 2024 with bipartisan support but did not advance.
-The absence of federal legislation means the patchwork of 20 state laws, with differing thresholds, definitions, consumer rights, and enforcement mechanisms, continues to grow, creating significant compliance complexity for companies operating nationally.[1]
+The absence of federal legislation means the patchwork of 23 state laws, with differing thresholds, definitions, consumer rights, and enforcement mechanisms, continues to grow, creating significant compliance complexity for companies operating nationally.[1]

 7. Enforcement Is Accelerating

 The Texas AG’s $1.4 billion Meta settlement and the CPPA’s expanding enforcement program demonstrate that state-level privacy enforcement has reached a level of financial consequence previously associated only with federal agencies or European DPAs.
-The expiration of cure periods in Colorado, Connecticut, Montana, New Hampshire, and — as of January 31, 2026 — Minnesota gives AGs immediate enforcement authority without the delay of a mandatory cure window.
+The expiration of cure periods in Colorado, Connecticut, Montana, New Hampshire, and (as of January 31, 2026) Minnesota gives AGs immediate enforcement authority without the delay of a mandatory cure window.
 Texas filed its first TDPSA enforcement action in January 2025 (Allstate/Arity geolocation case); California, Texas, Colorado, Connecticut, Maryland, Minnesota, Oregon, and New Jersey are expected to be the most active enforcement states in 2026.[12][32]

 8. OS-Level Age Verification: A New Frontier

 California’s AB 1043 (effective January 1, 2027) represents the first attempt by any US state to impose age-verification obligations at the operating system layer rather than on individual apps or platforms.
 By requiring all OS providers to expose a standardized age-bracket API, California is attempting to create infrastructure that would allow any app to access a user’s age category without each app independently conducting age verification.
-The approach raises unresolved questions about implementation on multi-user devices and open-source operating systems, and Newsom himself has asked the legislature to address these issues before the 2027 effective date.[31]
+The approach raises unresolved questions about implementation on multi-user devices and open-source operating systems, and Newsom himself has asked the legislature to address these issues before the 2027 effective date.
+In June 2026 Illinois became the second state to adopt the OS-level model, passing the Children’s Online Social Media Safety Act (HB 5511), which has parents set a child’s age at device setup and then constrains minors’ algorithmic feeds, default privacy, and notifications (awaiting the governor’s signature; effective 2028).[31][63]

 9. State-Level VPN Regulation Has Begun